Caleno83/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+    DOM is a Document Object Model, and it is a programming interface for HTML.
+All the HTML elements in DOM are defined as objects, and we can create, edit or delete using Javascript.

 2. What is an event?
+    Events in the DOM are actions that happens to the DOM when a user process the event in differents ways.
+User needs to create a function to interact with the event.

 3. What is an event listener?
+    Event listener is the one that handles the events, and when a event happens, the event listener is programmed to react to a signal by calling the event handler. as like clicking a element or moving a mouse and changing the style

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? we convert a Nodelist into an Array so we can interact with many more methods. if its not an array we will have limited methods to work with.

 5. What is a component?
+    component are reusable bits of code.  with components, we will create, edit delete elements in the HTML using JavaScript.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [ x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x ] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [ x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product